merge-api/merge-hris-ruby/docs/EmployeesApi.md

 api_instance = MergeHRISClient::EmployeesApi.new
 opts = {
   x_account_token: 'x_account_token_example', # String | Token identifying the end user.
+  company_id: 'company_id_example', # String | If provided, will only return employees for this company.
   created_after: DateTime.parse('2013-10-20T19:20:30+01:00'), # DateTime | If provided, will only return objects created after this datetime.
   created_before: DateTime.parse('2013-10-20T19:20:30+01:00'), # DateTime | If provided, will only return objects created before this datetime.
   cursor: 56, # Integer | The pagination cursor value.
   expand: 'expand_example', # String | Which relations should be returned in expanded form.
+  manager_id: 'manager_id_example', # String | If provided, will only return employees for this manager.
   modified_after: DateTime.parse('2013-10-20T19:20:30+01:00'), # DateTime | If provided, will only return objects modified after this datetime.
   modified_before: DateTime.parse('2013-10-20T19:20:30+01:00'), # DateTime | If provided, will only return objects modified before this datetime.
   page_size: 56, # Integer | Number of results to return per page.
-  remote_id: 'remote_id_example' # String | The API provider's ID for the given object.
+  remote_id: 'remote_id_example', # String | The API provider's ID for the given object.
+  team_id: 'team_id_example', # String | If provided, will only return employees for this team.
+  work_location_id: 'work_location_id_example' # String | If provided, will only return employees for this location.
 }

 begin